laundmo/northstar-mod-template/README.md

 # READ!

-Please change the folder name of Template.Mod to your mods name.
+Please change the folder name of Example.Mod to your mods name.

 Please modify the manifest.json and mod.json and change everything to your mods needs.
 Make sure the version between them both is the same.